rberrelleza/hc-standup/readme.md

 A simple HipChat add-on that supports async standups.

-For full help, type "/standup -h".
+To get started, type "/standup".